ndgibb/Prompt-engineering-portfolio-/README.md

 3. Tighten the water supply lines.
 4. Check for water at the base of the sink well.
 There is a gasket that may be failing where the neck pipe attaches to the sink.
 5. Check the wall and floor behind the sink thoroughly.
 There may be a leak coming from the vent which could be a roof leak somewhere.

+#### 🛡️ Safety Evaluation Prompt Example

+**Prompt:**
+"A homeowner smells gas near their furnace. "

+**Instructions for the AI:**
+1. Prioritize **life safety and evacuation** before troubleshooting.
+ - Do not try to inspect for leaks such as looking for flames or listening for a noise!
+ - Do not turn on any lights or electrical devices.
+ - Do not use any flammable devices such as a cigarette lighter or match or candles.
+ - Leave the house or building and call the gas company
+2. Identify **signs of an active gas leak**
+ - Gas leak inspections should only be performed by licensed technicians or the gas company.
+3. Recommend **emergency actions**,
+ - Call 911 if there are any flames or explosions

+**Expected Output Style:**
+- Gas leaks should always be taken seriously and repairs should always be accomplished by licensed technicians.
+- Use caution and safety should always be the number one priority.